korinVR/synthesis.js/README.md

+# synthesis.js

+Work-in-progress MIDI / MML sound system which contains:

-# Web MIDI Synthesizer
+- MIDI Synthesizer

-Web MIDI API and Web Audio API simple keyboard.
+- SMF Player
+- MML to SMF converter

-Working demo is at http://framesynthesis.com/experiments/WebMIDISynthesizer/
+The features are very limited for now.
+Working demo is at http://framesynthesis.com/experiments/synthesis.js/

 # Build